Scientific Publications guarantees:

 Personal manager

-Scopus is a global scientometrics database that indexes over 29,000 high-quality peer-reviewed scientific publications.
-The list of Scopus journals is compiled based on publishers' compliance with a clear set of requirements regarding the quality of scientific content, methods of its selection, scientometrics indicators, and adherence to publication ethics.
+Scopus is a global scientometric database that indexes more than 29 thousand high-quality peer-reviewed scientific publications.
+The list of Scopus journals is formed based on publishers’ compliance with a clear set of requirements for the quality of scientific content, methods of its selection, scientometric indicators, and publication ethics.

-In addition to journals, this scientometrics database indexes conference materials, books, editorial notes, and much more.
+In addition to journals, this scientometric database indexes conference materials, books, editorial notes, and much more.
 Scopus publication is necessary for researchers to achieve many scientific goals, including:

 How does Scopus work?

-Specialists at Elsevier, the company that owns Scopus, carry out comprehensive work to maintain the organisation's rating and raise the overall level of scientific research.
-The work of the scientometrics database is mainly focused on cooperation with publications, but the verification of scientific journals automatically means the verification of the scientific content indexed there.
-With this in mind, it is necessary to consider several important aspects when working with Scopus scientific journals.
+Elsevier specialists, including those responsible for Scopus, carry out comprehensive work to maintain the organization’s reputation and improve the overall level of scientific research.
+The work of the scientometric database is aimed mainly at cooperation with publications; however, checks of scientific journals automatically also mean checks of the scientific content indexed there.
+With this in mind, several important aspects of working with Scopus journals should be considered.

-To do this, the publisher must complete the following steps:
+To do this, the publisher must go through the following stages:

-In theory, this process does not seem particularly complicated, but in practice, it is quite different.
+In theory, this process does not look very complicated, but in practice everything is completely different.

 Every year, thousands of new publications apply for inclusion in Scopus, but only 33% of them meet the strict technical criteria.
-And of these approximately 1,200 publications, only 50% are accepted after review by an independent Content Selection Advisory Board.
+Of these approximately 1,200 publications, only 50% are accepted after review by the independent Content Selection and Advisory Board.

-Scopus citations are one of the main metrics for both scientific publications and individual authors.
-In Scopus, citations influence the calculation of the following scientometrics indicators of publications to a greater or lesser extent:
+Scopus citations are among the main metrics both at the level of scientific publications and individual authors.
+In Scopus, citations influence the calculation of the following scientometric indicators of publications to varying degrees:

 Scopus continuously monitors all indexed journals to maintain high quality standards.
-The automated Radar system plays a key role in this process.
-It is a special algorithm developed by Elsevier that analyses dozens of metrics.
+The Radar automated system plays a key role in this process: it is a special algorithm developed by Elsevier that analyzes dozens of metric indicators.

-However, Scopus has recently changed and generalised the reasons for excluding journals that are listed in the official lists.
-Instead of detailed notes such as Publication Concerns, Outlier behaviour or Radar, which were actively used before, most new exclusions are now marked as Discontinuation (termination of coverage) and Journal change policy (change in journal policy).
+Recently, however, Scopus has somewhat changed and generalized the reasons for journal exclusion listed in official files.
+Instead of detailed labels such as Publication Concerns, Outlier behaviour, or Radar, which were actively used before, most new exclusions are now marked as Discontinuation and Journal change policy.

-Thanks to such checks and removals, Scopus maintains a high level of reliability and quality of scientific journals.
+Thanks to such checks and exclusions, Scopus maintains a high level of reliability and quality of scientific journals.

-Citations and h-index in Scopus: key scientometrics indicators of an author
+Citations and h-index in Scopus: key author scientometric indicators

-In addition to the above-mentioned Scopus journal profiles, this database also contains author profiles.
-Scientometrics indicators are also calculated for them.
+In addition to the journal profiles mentioned above, this database also contains author profiles.
+Scientometric indicators are calculated for them as well.

 The main ones are: